UPDATE: Just passed the Pearson Vue online exam!

 Yesterday I took and failed the SAP-C01 exam.
 You may have noticed I scribbled some preparation notes earlier.

 The 3 hour test is pretty gruelling.
-Not looking forward to retaking it in to two weeks on the 2nd of April, but I need it for my employer https://www.corexpert.net/ who are AWS partners.
+Not looking forward to retaking it in to two weeks on the 2nd of April (Update: Cancelled due to COVID-19), since I need it for my employer https://www.corexpert.net/ who are AWS partners.

 VIRTUAL PRIVATE NETWORK (VPN)